vadimcn/codelldb/MANUAL.md

 You may change the default display format of evaluation results using the `Display Format` command.

-When evaluating expressions in Debug Console or in Watch panel, you may control formatting of individual expressions by adding one of the suffixes listed below.
-For example evaluation of `var,x` will display the value of `var` formatted as hex.
+When evaluating expressions in Debug Console or in Watch panel, you may control formatting of individual expressions by adding one of the suffixes listed below:

 |suffix |format |
 |:-----:|-------|